jimeh/build-emacs-for-macos/README.md

 into `master`._

 The build script will automatically detect if the source tree being built supports native-compilation, and enable it if available.
-You can override this to force it on/off by passing `--native-comp` or `--no-native-comp` respectfully.
+You can override the auto-detection logic to force enable or force disable native-compilation by passing `--native-comp` or `--no-native-comp` respectfully.

 By default `NATIVE_FULL_AOT` is disabled which ensures a fast build by native compiling as few elisp source files as possible to build Emacs itself.
 Any